facebookresearch/AnimatedDrawings/README.md

 --out_vid <output_video_path>
 ```

-**Attention: Currently, the projection way proposed in thesis is static, if you want to get more interesting projection
+**Attention: Currently, the projection way proposed in the thesis is static, if you want to get more interesting projection
 way, please modify [certain retarget config file](examples/offline_lib/retarget/h36m_retarget_base.yaml).**

 The final result may get this: